2025

 Defense of Lisp macros: an automotive tragedy

-A detailed technical analysis from personal experience of the special tools, code generators and domain specific languages used in the automotive industry.
-It centers around the idea that such a proliferation and increase in complexity is due primarily to the weakness of C itself, the default programming language in this industry.
+A detailed analysis of the special tools, code generators and domain specific languages used in the automotive industry to compensate for the weakness in C, its default programming language.

 2024